 Hull History Centre

-The Brief for the Hull History Centre was to create a new, integrated, state of the art storage and public access facility for the archives and local studies collections of Hull City Council and the University of Hull, within a building which is highly visible and accessible and a significant focus for local and community pride.
+The brief for the Hull History Centre was to create a new, integrated, state of the art storage and public access facility for the archives and local studies collections of Hull City Council and the University of Hull, within a building which is highly visible and accessible and a significant focus for local and community pride.

 The building is situated on a former car park site and forms a new event on two major pedestrian routes proposed by the Hull Regeneration Masterplan.
 The project included the creation of a new park to the south of the building, which creates a new public place in the city and forms part of the new Green Walk stretching from Albion Street and Kingston Square to the west, to the Charterhouse Park and the River Hull to the east.

-Glue laminated timber was chosen to for the arcade structure because of its sustainable credentials and the ability to form the timber members into the curvaceous shapes required to realise the project.
+Glue laminated timber was chosen for the arcade structure because of its sustainable credentials and the ability to form the timber members into the curvaceous shapes required to realise the project.
 Hull was traditionally the gateway for the import of Baltic timber into the UK and the History Centre is an emblem of this long association.
 The timber used on this project is a European Whitewood and was manufactured by Kingston Craftsmen in their workshop, which is a few hundred metres from the History Centre site.

 There were a number of unique challenges relating to the timber arcade structure on this project, particularly due to the geometry of the arcade and the use of ETFE cladding.